Donald Ave Water Quality Retrofit

 This project is one of many City efforts to address water quality concerns in the drinking water source for more than 100,000 Whatcom County residents.
 Lake Whatcom has been listed as a polluted body of water by the Washington Department of Ecology (Ecology) since 1998 because it does not meet water quality standards for dissolved oxygen due to high amounts of phosphorous entering the lake.

-Excess phosphorous levels can lead to large algal blooms that cloud water and block out sunlight for other plants.
+Excess phosphorus levels can lead to large algal blooms that cloud water and block out sunlight for other plants.
 When algae die, bacteria feed on the decomposing algae and consume the oxygen in the water, depleting dissolved oxygen that is necessary for plants, fish and other aquatic creatures to survive.

-The City and Whatcom County are working to reduce phosphorous levels in response to federal Clean Water Act requirements and the state Total Maximum Daily Load (TMDL) process.
+The City and Whatcom County are working to reduce phosphorus levels in response to federal Clean Water Act requirements and the state Total Maximum Daily Load (TMDL) process.
 The Environmental Protection Agency approved a mandatory water quality improvement plan (Lake Whatcom TMDL) in 2016.
-The plan sets the phosphorous reduction target needed to meet water quality standards.
+The plan sets the phosphorus reduction target needed to meet water quality standards.
 This project is an important part of meeting the target.

 Below is an estimated timeline for this project.
 Please note that these dates are tentative and may change.